spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 As you can see, the YOLO model identifies me in the frame and the bounding box is drawn.
 The bounding box follows me as I move around in the frame.
 Perfect.

-With the basic testing of the YOLO model, the 'Identify the person in the frame' part of the program was solved.
+With the basic testing of the YOLO model done, the 'Identify the person in the frame' part of the program was solved.

 ## Feature extraction